dushkevych/python_3/README.md

-Analyzing an EMAIL Archive and vizualizing the data using the D3 JavaScript library
+Analyzing an EMAIL Archive and vizualizing the data using the D3 JavaScript library from coursera course